 ✓ If you do not have your MU ID number when registering for the exam use your last

 name and then first name

 ✓ Click on WebCape Placement Exam

-✓ When registering you’ll need your MU ID number
+✓ When registering you will need your MU ID number

-✓ If you don’t have a MU ID number use last name, first name
+✓ If you do not have a MU ID number use last name, first name

 ✓ Complete the brief survey and sample questions